-Per the MPFA's Fund Reserve Policy, jurisdictions can establish certain fund reserves to account for unexpended balances.
-The types of fund reserves and their eligibilities are noted in the following chart.

-Fund Reserve Categories

-Reserve Category Maximum Funding Allotment Timely Use of Funds Requirement Capital Fund Reserve Recipients may establish a specific capital fund reserve to fund specific large capital project(s) that could otherwise not be funded with a single's year revenue of VRF funds.
+Per the MPFA's Fund Reserve Policy, jurisdictions can establish certain fund reserves to account for unex and their eligibilities are note pended balances.
+The ' types of fund reserves Fund Reserve Categories Reserve Category Maximum Funding Allotment ely Use of Funds quirement Capital Fund Reserve Recipients may establish a specific capital fund reserve to fund specific large capital project(s) that could otherwise not be funded with a single's year revenue of VRF funds.
 None.
 (1) Recipients shall expend all reserve funds by the end of three fiscal years following the fiscal year during which the reserve was established.
 Operations Fund Reserve Recipients may establish and maintain a specific reserve to address operational issues, including fluctuations in revenues, and to help maintain transportation operations.
 50 percent of anticipated annual VRF Direct Local Distribution revenue.
 (1) (2) Revolving fund Unexpended funds may be reassigned in the subsequent fiscal year.
-Undesignated Fund Reserve Recipients may establish and maintain a specific reserve for transportation needs over a fiscal year for grants, studies, contingency, etc. 10 percent of anticipated annual VRF Direct Local Distribution revenues.
+Undesignated Fund Reserve Recipients may establish and maintain a specific reserve for transportation needs over a fiscal year for grants, studies, 10 percent of anticipated annual VRF Direct Local Distribution revenues.
 (1) Unexpended funds may be reassigned in the subsequent fiscal year.